Kanaka Durga Temple: Worship

+On a daily basis, the temple opens at 2.50-3.00 AM.
+Then, at 3:00 AM, the Suprabhata Seva takes place which was introduced in 2018 waking up the Goddess.
+This is followed by Abhishekam and Khadgamala Pooja.
+Then, the Goddess is decorated with silk sarees and ornaments as a part of the Vastram Seva.
+Naivedyam is offered at least three times a day, with the main offering made at 12.15 PM in the noon.
+Everyday Archanas are performed during which the pujaris read the Sahasranama and Ashtottara Namavali of the Goddess.
+The Periodical sevas include the Pournami Maha Pooja conducted on every day a full moon occurs with special offerings and alamkarams.
+The Saraswati Yagam is dedicted to the Goddess for education and career purposes.
+Finally, the Laksha Kumkumarchana is the offering of Kumkuma (Vermilion) to the Goddess while chanting her names over 1,00,000 times.
+Special Pooja, Archana and Abhishekam are also performed to Malleswara Swamy, a form of Lord Shiva.

 During the month of Sraavanam, Varalakshmi Vratam is performed on all Fridays with special reverence.
 More than 20,000 people attends the celebrations during this month.

 Special pujas are performed during Dasara also called Navaratri.
 The festival of Dasara is celebrated here in this temple every year.
 A large number of pilgrims attend the colourful celebrations and take a holy dip in the Krishna River.
+Special Alankaramas and Naivedhyamas are offered to the Goddess.
+The Goddess is worshipped with special rituals such as Chandi homam and the Utsava murthy of Durga Devi is taken in processions around the temple premises, followed by the Teppotsavam or boat festival.
 Ten forms of Kanaka Durga are worshipped in the period of 10 days (Nine days of Navratri and one day of Dussehra).
 The ten forms are: